Smoking: Not Just Harmful to Your Lungs and Heart

 - Premature skin aging from reduced blood flow and vitamins

-- In babies of smoking mothers—increased risk for low birth weight, asthma and reduced lung function, and sudden infant death syndrome (SIDS)
+In babies of smoking mothers—increased risk for low birth weight, asthma and reduced lung function, sudden infant death syndrome (SIDS), and

-- Menopause at an earlier age; increased number of menopausal symptoms
+at an earlier age and an increased number of menopausal symptoms

 And Now for the Good News